robashton/blog/input/pages/Learn functional programming with me - creating bullets as new objects/content.markdown

 Now, all of this achieves the square root of diddly squat, although if I run the program it doesn't fall over in a heap pile of flames so that's pretty good going for all of this code.

 **Hooking up some input events**

+Well okay, for now what I'll do is say "everytime the space bar is pressed it'll be time for fire a bullet.